 TDL was born in the 70′ from the merger of IMF Electronics and the Electro Acoustic Industries (ELAC).
 The former was already famous for their transmission line loudspeakers, widely acclaimed but a niche of their own; the latter was then the leader of the British drivers market.
 TDL was based in High Wycomb, Buckinghamshire, and was well known for the great low frequency performance of their products.
 TDL’s strength came from the designer John Wright, who became the owner when ELAC called themselves out.
 By the end of the 90s, Wright was forced to quit for health reasons leaving his position to Julian Richer.
-TDL is still there today but I don’t think their level is comparable to the past’s.
+Today TDL no longer exists, which would make it a problem to find ELAC replacement parts for these speakers.

 The double bass strings go down to 40 Hz and you feel that in your guts; only organ and big percussions go down to 28 Hz.
 The reviewer stated: “…it is hard to reproduce those frequencies with a different technique, especially if you don’t want the low range to spoil the mids and lose quality in the highs.
 Yet, the Studio 0.5 even tend to being bright, silky, lacking harshness in the highs, metal dome notwithstanding”.
 In fact the Studio 0.5’s tweeter “is a superb component, with a 25 mm magnesium, ferrofluid-cooled dome.
 It is a bit low standing with respect to a seated listener’s ears, so it is better to have the proper stands that can be tilted back by adjusting the spikes’ height, so that the drivers are oriented slightly upwards.
 This allows for an optimized stereo image and a wider soundstage.
 It takes a while to place them correctly, several tests, experimenting, patience; but once you find the correct placement you can enjoy an as wide a vertical soundstage as with much taller floorstaders, deeply extended both at the rear and beyond the sides of the loudspeakers.
 No problems in rendering the mid range (the crossover cuts at 3 KHz): they’re clean, defined, fluid and well analyzed; the performance with voices and bowed string instruments is beautiful.
 The low end is round, doughy, dense, solid, never harsh …what to say, you should listen to them, it is difficult to describe, well beyond their price tag…”